ar1997/guacamole-bulk-insert/README.md

 - It can map users/user groups with connections/connection groups.
 All using the CSV.
 - It needs a secondary authentication mechanism.

-`Simply creates empty users, whose names can be same as the credentials required for user-mapping.xml / SSO / LDAP etc.`
+`This creates EMPTY users, whose names should be same as defined in user-mapping.xml / SSO / LDAP etc.`

 # Bulk insert data into Postgres - Guacamole